Civic Steering Rack Swap

 I did the rack swap when I was doing my engine swap, but it is possible to do the work with the engine in the car.

 Start by disassembling the coupler between the steering rack and the steering column.
 You will need to remove the black cover around the column.
-Once you remove the column, you will need to remove the two small bolts that clamp down the coupler.
-Slide the coupler out and go on to raising the vehicle.
+Once you remove the column, you will need to remove the two small bolts that clamp down the universal joint.
+Slide the universal out and move on to raising and securing the vehicle.

 After you remove the front wheels, you will need to use some form of ball joint popping tool to remove the tie rod ends and the lower ball joint.